Jesy Nelson Busts Out Of Sports Bra & Shows Off Abs In Adidas Outfit

 According to Official Charts, all five of their studio albums – DNA, Salute, Get Weird, Glory Days, and LM5 – have all entered the Top 5 in their home country.
 They’ve achieved four No. 1 singles – “Cannonball,” “Wings,” “Black Magic,” and “Shout Out To My Ex” – and a total of 23 singles in the U.K. Top 40.

 Little Mix has cemented themselves as one of music’s biggest girl groups.
-Currently, they have over 16.8 million monthly listeners on Spotify.
+Currently, they have more than 16.8 million monthly listeners on Spotify.
 Their single “Secret Love Song” is currently their most popular track on the app at the moment.

 To keep up with Jesy, follow her Instagram account.